wangyi-fudan/wyhash/manuscript.md

 The wyrand algorithm is as follows:

-wyrand uses a 64-bit state which is updated by adding a polinomial `P0` on each round.
-This state is mixed again with polinomial `P1` on one of the inputs and fed into the MUM core.
+wyrand uses a 64-bit state which is updated by adding a prime `P0` on each round.
+This state is mixed again with prime `P1` on one of the inputs and fed into the MUM core.

 ```C
 *seed += p0;